CINBCUniversal/sassypam/README.md

 2. Commit your changes (`git commit -am 'Add some feature'`)
 3. Push to the branch (`git push origin my-new-feature`)
 4. Create new Pull Request

+## Tagging

+In order to allow Bower to install pacakges, we must follow semver tagging rules when pushing updates to the toolkit.
+To see a list of tags:

+    $ git tag

+To create a new tag, it might look something like this:

+    $ git tag -a 0.0.6 -m 'updating to version 0.0.6: adding dropdowns'